-Travelling in country WA gives you an excellent opportunity to see something not normally visible under bright city lights.
+Visiting and staying in country WA gives you an excellent opportunity to see the Magellanic Clouds, normally made invisible by bright city lights.

-The Large and Small Magellanic Clouds (sometimes abbreviated to LMC and SMC!) are galaxies outside of our own Milky Way Galaxy.
+The Large and Small Magellanic Clouds (often abbreviated to LMC and SMC) are galaxies near our own Milky Way Galaxy.
 From Earth, they look like two faint clouds in the southern night sky, one larger than the other, and form a splendid spectacle.
-They are only seen from the Southern Hemisphere.
+The Magellanic Clouds are only seen from the Southern Hemisphere.

-When to look: Here are our top picks for early evening times to see the Magellanic Clouds in 2022!
+Here are our top picks for early evening times to see the Magellanic Clouds this year!

 For Telescopes and Binoculars